 - A safety permit proving successful completion of an approved recreation vehicle safety and responsibility course

 - Written permission from the landowner or proof of membership of an organization that has written permission from the landowner when operating on another person’s property

 An operator who violates OHV laws and regulations may receive fines and/or other penalties for:

 - Operating recklessly or negligently

-- Leaving the scene of the accident without stopping and giving his or her name, address, and vehicle registration number to others involved in the accident
+- Leaving the scene of the crash without stopping and giving his or her name, address, and vehicle registration number to others involved in the crash

 - Operating in a manner resulting in the serious injury or death of another person